matcumbe/pgrs-portal/webGNIS Sample Data/250418 Drei/WebGNIS Files/Documentation/FRONTEND.md

 - Right-click for context menu

 ### 2. Search Interactions
-- Type to filter dropdowns
+- Type in the filter panel dropdowns to filter options
-- Click to select filters
+- Click to select filters in the filter panel
-- Drag to adjust radius
+- Enter Lat/Lon/Radius and click search button in filter panel
-- Enter to submit search
+- Type in the Search Results search bar to filter displayed results in real-time

 ### 3. Results Interactions
 - Click column headers to sort